Your gorgeous patio umbrella keeps falling over and over when a strong wind hits? Well, we all have been there, and it’s something no one asks for.

 Here are a Few Techniques That You Can Obtain to Strengthen the Base –

 DIY Sandbags: This is an easy and inexpensive solution to add weight to your umbrella base.
 They’re easy to make and easy to install, and doesn’t cost much either, but highly functional to beef up the base.
 Add a few to your default base to give it additional strength.

 Supplemental Weight Bags: If your umbrella is more than 9 inches in diameter, you may try using a supplemental weight bag.
 It’s a better way of adding add-on weight to your base, and they can add up to a hundred pounds of weight.

 Use Gravel to Add Weight: An easy yet effective way to add weight to your base is to fill a bucket with colorful gravels and insert the pole into that.
 It will not only add weight to the base but also create an excellent look.

 The Cinder Block Method: This is another inexpensive yet effective way to add extra weight to the base.
 Paint a cinder block, then slide it under the base and afterward insert the pole into the hole of the block.

 Lead Bags: Tube-shaped lead boxes are small yet heavy, and they are useful in adding extra weight to the base.
 Use a few of them to beef-up your base.

-Go For cantilever umbrella base: Cantilever umbrellas need much more weight due to their design, thus their bases are made to compliment that.
-You can go for cantilever umbrella base even if you don’t have one of those umbrellas.
+Go For a Cantilever Umbrella Base: Cantilever umbrellas need much more weight due to their design, thus their bases are made to compliment that.
+You can go for a cantilever umbrella base even if you don’t have one of those umbrellas.
 This base gives much better stability.
 However, they’re a little expensive as well.